Generic Name: efavirenz (EF-a-VIR-enz)

 - Medicines that may harm the liver (eg, acetaminophen, isoniazid, ketoconazole, certain medicines for HIV infection, methotrexate) because the risk of liver side effects may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the liver

-- Many prescription and nonprescription medicines (eg, used for anxiety, birth control, blood thinning, cancer, depression or other mental or mood problems, drug or other substance abuse or dependence, emergency contraception, heartburn, hepatitis C infection, high blood pressure, high cholesterol, HIV, hormone replacement, immune system suppression, infections, irregular heartbeat or other heart problems, malaria, migraine headaches, pain, seizures, sleep medicines, smoking cessation, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) because they may interact with efavirenz.
+- Many prescription and nonprescription medicines (eg, used for anxiety, birth control, blood thinning, cancer, depression or other mental or mood problems, drug or other substance abuse or dependence, emergency contraception, heartburn, hepatitis C infection, high blood pressure, high cholesterol, HIV, hormone replacement, immune system suppression, infections, irregular heartbeat or other heart problems, malaria, migraine headaches, pain, seizures, sleep medicines, smoking cessation, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with efavirenz.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with efavirenz

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if efavirenz may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.